IRodriguez13/IR0/drivers/README.md

 ## English

 ### Overview
-The Drivers Subsystem provides hardware abstraction and device management for the IR0 kernel.
+The Drivers Subsystem provides hardware abstraction and device management framework for the IR0 kernel.
 It includes timer drivers (PIT, HPET, LAPIC), storage drivers, and I/O drivers with a modular architecture that supports both x86-32 and x86-64 platforms.

 ### Key Components